 To discuss booking Nick to lead training, supervision or for consultancy, please contact him on email@example.com or through King Alfred’s Teaching School on 01235 225700 Extn 2274 or email firstname.lastname@example.org

-Annual Conference for Counsellors – Thursday 20th September 2018 – LIMITED PLACES REMAINING!
+Annual Conference for Counsellors – Thursday 20th September 2018 – ONLY A HANDFUL OF PLACES REMAINING!

 Daring to Ask, Daring to Know